ebabcock/BycatchEstimator/README.md

 information criteria (AICc, AIC or BIC).
 Once a best approximating model is identified, the standardized CPUE model is used to predict total bycatch in all logbook trips and summing across trips.
 This bycatch estimation tool has been developed as an accessible R package.
+See the User's Guide under articles at https://ebabcock.github.io/BycatchEstimator/ for detail.

 ## Installation